-As a result of the latest measures to combat the coronavirus, Eye Filmmuseum is temporarily closed.
+As a result of the measures to combat the coronavirus, Eye Filmmuseum is temporarily closed.
+Terrace Eye Bar Restaurant and Eye Shop are open.

 The Karrabing Film Collective has been named the winner of the Eye Art & Film Prize 2021.
 With the Eye Art & Film Prize of £25,000, the artist can release new work.